imujtaba8488/package_im_stepper/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/imujtaba8488/package_im_stepper)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/imujtaba8488/package_im_stepper)

-## Publications

-Here's a collection of articles, examples, posts, etc., about im_stepper.
-If you find another one please let me know.

-* Medium Article with `IconStepper` Example: [Beautiful Page Indicators and Steppers with the im_stepper package](https://imujtaba8488.medium.com/beautiful-page-indicators-and-steppers-with-the-im-stepper-package-8c091cf5364e). __Note:__ A new way of controlling the steppers has been introduced in version 0.1.2+8.
-The article will be updated shorty.
-For now, please see examples.

-* Interested in reading a book or watching a video on effectively using the im_stepper package in your Flutter Apps? __[Vote here!](https://forms.gle/rQqpARMTAcCCNE9V8)__

 ## Recent Changes

-Here's a list of some important changes in version: 0.1.2+7.
+Here's a list of some important changes in version: __0.1.2+9__.
 For a complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog).

+* __IMPORTANT MESSAGE:__

-* __IMPORTANT MESSAGE:__ `goNext`, `goPrevious`, and `Foo.externallyControlled` properties and constructors have been _deprecated_ and will be removed from Icon, Image, Number, and Dot Steppers in version __0.1.3__.
-The `dotReachedIndex` property in `DotStepper` has also been _deprecated_ and will be removed in version __0.1.3__.
+  * `goNext`, `goPrevious`, and `Foo.externallyControlled` properties and constructors have been _deprecated_ and will be removed from Icon, Image, Number, and Dot Steppers in version __0.1.3__.

+  * `DotStepper` has been revamped to support controlling the stepper in multiple ways.
+New features such as line-connectors, spacing between dots, modern indicator effects, new dot shapes, etc., have been added.
+However, certain __breaking changes__ happened along the way.
 Please consider updating your code! see examples __[here](https://pub.dev/packages/im_stepper/example)__.

 * Introducing the `activeStep` property, a __simpler__ way to control the steppers either from built-in buttons, by tapping, or from external buttons with the ability to set initial step or jump to any step.

-* __Message for the existing users:__ Do you prefer the new method or the older way to control the steppers?
-Please vote __[here](https://forms.gle/zsr7NBviR6bqaGRi6)!__ This message will be removed in version 0.1.3.

 ## About